chaunm/node-actors-prototype/actors/logic/broker.md

 ```
 **note**
 - If there's any actor with such account, it will be overridden.
 - System actor can NOT be deleted once created.
-It can be deleted by using db commands via cli.
+It can be deleted by using db commands via CLI.

 #### 1.1.2 Get all users
 **mailbox:** `request/actors/get_all`